 Time Limits to Recover Compensation in a Louisiana Motorcycle Accident Case

-While plaintiffs have the right to file a motorcycle accident cases, their right to do so is within a limited time frame.
+While plaintiffs have the right to file a motorcycle accident case, their right to do so is within a limited time frame.
 This is known as the prescriptive period or statute of limitations.
-Per Louisiana Civil Code Article 3492, a plaintiff could file a claim in civil court up to one year from the day the injuries were sustained.
+Per Louisiana Civil Code (CC) §3492, a plaintiff could file a lawsuit in civil court up to one year from the day the injuries were sustained.
 In rare instances, the prescriptive period may be extended.

-Filing a motorbike accident claim within the state’s set time frame may be extremely important.
-If a plaintiff attempts to file a lawsuit after the prescriptive period has expired, the defense will almost certainly motion to have the case thrown out.
-If this happens, a plaintiff in a motorcycle crash case may no longer be able to seek compensation for their injuries in the court of law.
+Filing a motorbike accident lawsuit within the state’s set time frame may be extremely important.
+If a plaintiff attempts to file a lawsuit after the prescriptive period has expired, the defense will almost certainly move to have the case thrown out.
+If this happens, a plaintiff in a motorcycle crash case may no longer be able to seek compensation for their injuries in a court of law.

 - Medical costs

 - Costs for home and vehicle modification

 - Past, present, and future lost wages

 - Legal and transportation expenses related to the accident